Measure bound for translation surfaces with short saddle connections

 To smooth the node, at the level of Riemann surfaces, we perform \emph{classical plumbing}, as in Figure \ref{fig:classical_plumbing}.
 That is, we first remove the small discs $\{u: |u|\le |T|\}$, $\{v: |v| \le |T|\}$ from $\bar X^{(i)}, \bar X^{(j)}$, respectively.
 For remaining points in the sets parameterized by $u,v$, we glue $u$ to $v$ whenever

 For the differential on $\bar X^{(i)}$, we take

 and on $\bar X^{(j)}$, we take

-Next we choose standard coordinates \eqref{eq:standard} near the nodes (actually, it is crucial that this choice be made at the very beginning of the construction, and that it can be made in a holomorphically varying way for families; see discussion at beginning of Section \ref{sec:coords}).
+Next we choose standard coordinates \eqref{eq:standard} near the nodes (actually, it is crucial that this choice be made at the very beginning of the construction; see discussion at beginning of Section \ref{sec:coords}).
 We need these coordinates to vary holomorphically as we vary the boundary point by a small amount.
 We get this, provided that we choose in a holomorphic manner the fixed base point $p$ on the nearby boundary surfaces used to normalize the coordinates.
 See \cite[Section 10]{bcggm2019} for details.